erikw/advent-of-code-solutions/tricks.md

 ## Testing
 ### Performance testing
 Typically you will have several competing ideas, implementation and data structures for your solution.
 Big-o-theory is one thing, reality might be another.
-It's easy tog get some runtime stats with `time(1)`.
+It's easy to get some runtime stats with `time(1)`.
 However just a single run is not reliable to make a call about the performance.
 You need to run it multiple times and take an average.
 This is where the excellent program [`multitime(1)`](https://tratt.net/laurie/src/multitime/) comes in!
 Just give it the number of times it should execute your program and it will give you the time stats:

 ```console
 $ multitime -n 5 ./part2.rb input  # Here running solution for 2019/24 for my input.